feedzai/ganfather/README.txt

 ======

-1. This is the code used for simulations in the paper 'Ganfather: xxxx'
+1. This repo contains the code used for simulations in the paper 'The Ganfather: Controllable generation of malicious activity to improve defence systems'.

+(CODE AVAILABLE SOON)\